godotengine/godot-docs/classes/class_inputeventjoypadbutton.rst

 Description
 -----------

 Input event type for gamepad buttons.
-For joysticks see :ref:`InputEventJoypadMotion<class_InputEventJoypadMotion>`.
+For gamepad analog sticks and joysticks, see :ref:`InputEventJoypadMotion<class_InputEventJoypadMotion>`.

 Tutorials
 ---------